Bernard Master: Biography

-During his medical years, Master often watched birds at Green Lawn Cemetery, a popular birding spot in Columbus, Ohio.

 After retiring in 2005, Master dedicated his life to birding, wildlife conservation and sponsorships of local events.
-A tennis aficionado, he has sponsored the Bernard Master Doubles Classic, the oldest continuous-running tennis tournament in Ohio, since 1978.
+A tennis aficionado, he sponsored the Bernard Master Doubles Classic, the longest running professional tennis tournament in Ohio, from 1978 to 2024.
 In 2004, he became a founding board member of the Ohio Ornithological Society.
+Master also sponsored the long-running 'Moonlight on the Marsh' distinguished lecture series led by the late Bill Mitsch (March 29, 1947 ~ February 12, 2025) at Florida Gulf Coast University (Naples, Florida).
+Master was a frequent birdwatching guide and speaker for this and other organizations.

 He served as vice chair of the Ohio Chapter of The Nature Conservancy for eleven years and was given the chapter's highest award, the Oak Leaf Award, in recognition of the significant contributions he made to the chapter to fulfill its mission.
 For 16 years, he served on the board of trustees for the Columbus Zoo and Aquarium.
 The Zoo unveiled its new Dr. Bernard Master Aviary on May 19, 2021.
-Master also sponsors the annual Moonlight on the Marsh distinguished lecture series at Florida Gulf Coast University (Naples, Florida) and is a frequent birdwatching guide and speaker at this and other organizations.

-In 1994, Master won the right to name a new species of vireo (Passeriformes: Vireonidae) from the Western Andes of Colombia.
+In 1994, Master received naming rights for a new species of vireo (Passeriformes: Vireonidae) from the Western Andes of Colombia.
 The Chocó vireo was first observed on August 25, 1991, by Paul Salaman in western Nariño in southwest Colombia and later collected by ornithologist Gary Stiles.
 The discoverers decided to auction the rights to the bird's name in order to raise money for habitat conservation.
 Master won the bid, and his donation was used to create the Río Nambí Community Natural Reserve..
 He named the species Vireo masteri.

-Master's contributions to world bird conservation were honored by the late HRH Prince Bernhard of the Netherlands (aka Prince Bernhard of Lippe-Biesterfeld), who helped found the World Wide Fund for Nature.
+Master's contributions to bird conservation were honored by the late HRH Prince Bernhard of the Netherlands (aka Prince Bernhard of Lippe-Biesterfeld), who helped found the World Wide Fund for Nature.

 In 2015, Master published his autobiography entitled No Finish Line: Discovering the World's Secrets One Bird at a Time.
 In it, Master documents his world birding adventures and pays homage to his colleagues and experiences in Vietnam.